YONEDASH/compiler/README.md

 maybe compile/transpile .** files to C or Java.

+# Todos
+- VariableDeclarations and VariableAssignments for only one decl/assign each -> expand (x, y) = (123, 456) to 2 single statements
 - main fn should be a void. exit code with Exit(0)
 - first parse root (note function) THEN parse functions
 - parse arrays as identifiers: IdentifierExpression with ArraySizes set example: int[4][5] is ArraySizes: []int{ 4, 5}